-Since 2016, the acronyms SIRP (Security Incident Response Platform), then SOAR (Security Orchestration Automation Response) have been making headlines.
+Since 2016, the acronyms SIRP (Security Incident Response Platform), then SOAR (Security Orchestration Automation Response) has been making headlines.
 In the meantime, integration projects have been initiated and the market has been consolidated with a number of significant acquisitions:

 Figure 1 – Key SOAR solution acquisitions – Source: Orange Cyberdefense

-If, today, the usefulness of such a tool is no longer to be proven, it is nevertheless important to take stock and draw up an inventory of the situation at the beginning of 2020.
+If today, the usefulness of such a tool is no longer to be proven, it is nevertheless important to take stock and draw up an inventory of the situation at the beginning of 2020.
 In this article, we are going to share some feedback on SOAR solutions, both on our internal uses and those observed at our first customers who have started an integration project.

-It is clear that today the most mature customers on cyber security issues have already started to think about and even already deployed a SOAR solution.
+It is clear that today the most mature customers on cybersecurity have already started to think about and even already deployed a SOAR solution.
 Large organizations and MSSPs (Managed Security Service Providers) are the most concerned by this need to automate and industrialize incident processing.
 It is obvious that a smaller organization from a security point of view will tend to focus its strategy on other priorities such as detection.

 In this context, can and should an organization equip itself with a SOAR as soon as its SOC (Security Operation Center) is created?
-Some companies have indeed chosen to deploy the complete package: SIEM (Security Information and Event Management) + SOAR.
-These projects are ambitious, the pace is high, but with advice, assistance and strong team involvement, it is actually quite possible, but far from being a factor in the success of the SOC.
+Some companies have indeed chosen to deploy the complete package: SIEM (Security Information and Event Management) ánd SOAR.
+These projects are ambitious, the pace is high, but with advice, assistance and a strong team involvement, it is actually quite possible, but far from being a factor in the success of the SOC.

 In terms of deployment, Gartner published in February 2018 the study entitled Preparing Your Security Operations for Orchestration and Automation Tools mentioning integration times ranging from 6 to 9 months.
-The figures are fairly close to what we have observed, bearing in mind that, like the majority of SIEM detection scenarios and rules, worflows (or playbooks) are subsequently constantly improving.
+The figures are fairly close to what we have observed, bearing in mind that, like the majority of SIEM detection scenarios and rules, workflows (or playbooks) are subsequently constantly improving.

 Figure 2 – Phishing Playbook automated (extract) – Source: Demisto/Palo Alto XSOAR

 Then come the more generic playbooks, sorting and qualification of incidents.
-Here, we find mostly in sources, a SIEM, or more simply an EDR (Endpoint detection and response) or network probes, which will send back alerts and which will then be collected, “mapped”, and then enriched by various integrations (Active Directory, Threat Intelligence, CMDB or Configuration Management Database, etc.).
+Here, we find mostly in sources, a SIEM, or more simply an EDR (Endpoint Detection and Response) or network probes, which will send back alerts and which will then be collected, “mapped”, and then enriched by various integrations (Active Directory, Threat Intelligence, CMDB or Configuration Management Database, etc.).
 Assignments, notifications and SLA management (Service Level Agreements) are often part of this first generic playbook.

 Figure 3: Industrialization of the sorting and qualification of incidents.
 Source: Orange Cyberdefense CyberSOC

-In large organizations that generally have a CERT and/or a CSIRT providing targeted indicators of compromise (IOCs), we also found a fairly common use case: the search for indicators on .
+In large organizations that generally have a CERT and/or a CSIRT providing targeted indicators of compromise (IOCs), we also found a fairly common use case: the search for indicators on.
 From a MISP (Malware Information Sharing Platform) instance, they are sent from an email, a CSV file, or a simple indicator: the ability to quickly query SIEM, log management, EDR or NTA (Network Traffic Analysis) type equipment in order to identify whether an indicator has been observed on the network or in an operating system is also carried by the SOAR.

 The interest is real because today the majority of compromise indicators are deployed within SIEMs for real-time detection, but they are not queried over a previous period.